-A visit to the beautiful Louth county will surely be one filled with instant history lessons and quirky urban legends.
+A visit to the beautiful County Louth in Ireland will surely be one filled with instant history lessons and quirky urban legends.
 With myths and tales attached to most of its attractions, you’re bound to experience not just the sights but its rich history as well.
-Here’s a list to guide you with the best things to do in Louth, and to be sure that you’ll make the most of your stay.
+Here’s a list to guide you with the best things to do in Louth, Ireland to ensure that you’ll make the most of your stay.

 Things you'll find in this article

-- 12 Best Things To Do In Louth
+- 12 Best Things To Do In County Louth, Ireland

 Decades ago, it was sold for half a million Euros and all its contents were auctioned off.
 The castle was then converted into a hotel, and at present, houses a center for the treatment of alcoholism and addiction.
 The castle isn’t open to the public but you can explore the grounds and marvel at the grand structure from a distance.